To initialise the SDK, there are pre-requisites:

-To initialise the SDK, you will need a few pre-requisites.
-A configured API Space and an authentication provider that can generate a JWT that matches the auth scheme configured for your API Space.
-Set both of them when building configuration object.
+You set both of these when building the configuration object.
 This is the only required configuration setup.
-To use the SDK you will also need to provide couple event listeners.
+To use the SDK you must also provide event listeners.

 ComapiConfig config = new ComapiConfig()